SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 - 09-scs-processor-positive
 - 10-spring-boot-mqttwebapp

-Negative
+> aside negative
-: Note: There may be errors associated with the template projects as they are incomplete and will be addressed in the exercises that follow.
+> Note: There may be errors associated with the template projects as they are incomplete and will be addressed in the exercises that follow.

 ###